karlproject/karldocs/docs/specs/drafts/public-blogposts-portlet.rst

 Implementation
 ==============

-- Tres will add a dummy resource in the main KARL source code that is the target for the portlet's adapter
+- Tres will add support in the main KARL source code for having portlets use optional named adapters.

 - Everything else will be in the Ariadne customization package